 - 1. Hold down the laptop's Fn key and press the key labeled with a monitor icon or CRT/LCD.
 (See your laptop manual for details.)
-Wait a few seconds for an image to appear. - 2.
+Wait a few seconds for an image to appear.
+On Windows 7 or later, hold down the Windows key and press P at the same time, then click Duplicate. - 2.
 To display on both the laptop's monitor and the projector, try pressing the same keys again. - 3.
 If the same image is not displayed by the laptop and projector, check the Windows Display utility to make sure the external monitor port is enabled and extended desktop mode is disabled.
 (See your computer or Windows manual for instructions.) - 4.
 If necessary, check your video card settings and set the multiple display option to Mirror or Duplicate.